SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 # Extension

-- We can extend a class that we can't otherwise change, implementing the custom logic we need.
+- We can extend a class that we can't otherwise change, implementing the custom logic we need

 [image assetsSrc="inheritance-example(14).png" /]